FlaveFlav20/AliasPlugin-Lethal-Company/README.md

 # To add you can use LethalConfig

 To add your alias, you can just put your key/value and push the button add.
+If it doesn't work, try to apply before pushing the button.

 ![Add](gifs/add.gif)

 # To Remove you can use LethalConfig